Skip to content

 If you don’t already have relationships with property managers or commercial clients, you’ll need to create a list of people to contact.

 Start by doing a local Google search for property managers in your area.
 You can also ask your residential clients.
-Chances are they know businesses that could use your services (or even be business owners themselves).
+Chances are they know businesses that could use your services (or they may even be business owners themselves).

 2. Start reaching out